Latest Gear Live Videos

 Posted by Andru Edwards Categories: Artist News, Rock,

-No Doubt are suing the makers of a music video game.
+Band Hero logo are suing the makers of a music video game.

-The American rock group agreed to have their name and likenesses used in Band Hero, but the band’s manager, Jim Guerinot, said they were “mortified” to find out that players could use singer Gwen Stefani to perform other artists’ songs.
+The American rock group agreed to have their name and likenesses used in Band Hero, but the band’s manager, Jim Guerinot, said they were “mortified” to find out that players could use singer to perform other artists’ songs.
 “They’re just like, ‘What?
 We didn’t sign up for this,’ ” Guerinot said.

 No Doubt - whose hits include “Don’t Speak” and “Just A Girl” - are suing the game’s manufacturers Activision for breach of contract and fraudulent inducement.
 Activision said it “believes it is within its legal rights with respect to the use and portrayal of the band.”